 Search and filter operations

 • Use the Search box to search for operations by name.
-As you type, Lightstep Observability filters the list of operations that match your entry.
+As you type, Cloud Observability filters the list of operations that match your entry.

-• View only ingress or egress operations by clicking the respective tab.
-Ingress operations are the first operations handling external requests from outside that service (i.e. API HTTP GET etc.).
-Egress operations are those that call out to external services.
+• View only server or client operations by clicking the respective tab.
+Server operations are the first operations handling external requests from outside that service (i.e. API HTTP GET etc.).
+Client operations are those that call out to external services.

-To see if other services are affecting an operation, run a query for the operation in Explorer and then use the Service Diagram to view upstream and downstream services and their performance.
+To see if other services are affecting an operation, view the operation in a notebook or dashboard and use the dependency map to view upstream and downstream services and their performance.

 Streams are retained span queries that continuously collect latency, error rate and operation rate data.
 By default, data from span queries are persisted for three days.
-When you save a query as a Stream, the Microsatellites automatically collect and persist the query’s data for a longer period of time.
+When you save a query as a Stream, the data is collected and persisted for a longer period of time.

 Create a Stream from the Operations tab by clicking Create Stream for an operation.